-Helen Keller was a young girl who couldn't see or hear.
-Alexander Graham Bell was the famous 17 scientist who invented the telephone.
-These two famous people not only knew each other, but 32 together they also opened up new worlds of conversation.
-59 80 98 Helen Keller was born in 1880.
+Helen Keller was a young girl who couldn't

+- Helen Keller was born in 1880.
 When she was a baby, she lost her sight and hearing.
 Because of her inability to hear, she did not learn how to speak.

 Even so, it was clear that she was an intelligent child and was eager to learn.
-Keller's family did everything they could to find a way to educate her.
-100 When Helen Keller was six years old, her parents took her to see Alexander Graham Bell.
-He was 118 well known for his inventions.
-He was also a teacher of deaf people.
-He considered teaching to be 136 his most important work. • 140 Bell recognized Keller's intelligence.
-At his suggestion her parents hired a private teacher named 154 Anne Sullivan.
-She worked with Keller every day.
-Through her persistence Sullivan was able to 169 teach Keller words and their meanings.
-With a great deal of constant work, Sullivan taught Keller 185 how to read and write.
-One of the first letters Keller wrote was to Bell.
-200 Bell encouraged Keller to learn as much as she could.
-Sometimes they would go on rides or visit 218 the zoo.
-They also shared a love of books.
-Bell would tell her stories by using his fingers to spell 238 the letters of words in her hand.
-245 One day Bell told Keller about his invention called the telephone.
-He explained how it was 261 enriching lives.
-People all over the world benefited by being able to talk to each other when they 279 were in separate places.
-Although Keller could not use the phone without help, she understood that 295 it was important.
-298 Bell opened a school for deaf students and formed an information center to help people understand 314 the needs and abilities of deaf people.
-Keller was very interested in Bell's work with deaf children.
-331 Keller had worked hard and set goals for herself.
-Because she wanted to help Bell by telling other 349 people about his work, she decided to take lessons to learn to speak.
-When she felt comfortable happy she was to be able to speak to them about Bell's work with deaf people.
+Keller's family did everything they could to find a way to educate her. - When Helen Keller was six years old, her parents took her to see Alexander Graham Bell.

+- 116 He was well known for his inventions.
+He was - also a teacher of deaf people.
+He considered - teaching to be his most important work. - Bell recognized Keller's intelligence.
+At his - suggestion her parents hired a private teacher - 153 named Anne Sullivan.
+She worked with Keller - every day.
+Through her persistence Sullivan was - able to teach Keller words and their meanings. - 175 With a great deal of constant work, Sullivan - taught Keller how to read and write.
+One of - the first letters Keller wrote was to Bell. - Bell encouraged Keller to learn as much as she - could.
+Sometimes they would go on rides or - visit the zoo.
+They also shared a love of books. - Bell would tell her stories by using his fingers - to spell the letters of words in her hand.

+- Bell opened a school for deaf students and formed an information center to help people understand the needs and abilities of deaf people.
+Keller was very interested in Bell's work with deaf children. - 331 Keller had worked hard and set goals for herself.

+340 Because she wanted to help Bell by telling

+348 other people about his work, she decided to

+356 take lessons to learn to speak.
+When she felt

-speaking in public, she gave a speech at Bell's information center.
-She told the audience how
+365 comfortable speaking in public, she gave a

+372 speech at Bell's information center.
+She told the

-398 Bell's invention of the telephone helped hearing people talk to each other.
-His teaching helped 413 deaf people talk to each other and to the hearing world.
-His support and instruction helped Keller 430 express herself by writing and even speaking.
-Helen Keller went on to finish college and became a 447 well-known writer.
-450 When she wrote a book about her life, Helen Keller dedicated it to Alexander Graham Bell.
-This 467 was a symbol of their lasting friendship.
-474
+- Bell's invention of the telephone helped hearing people talk to each other.
+His teaching helped deaf people talk to each other and to the hearing world.
+His support and instruction helped Keller express herself by writing and even speaking.
+Helen Keller went on to finish college and became a well-known writer. - When she wrote a book about her life, Helen Keller dedicated it to Alexander Graham Bell.
+This was a symbol of their lasting friendship.